adrian-sit/personal-movie-vault/README.md

 ## Overview

-The Personal Movie Vault is a local-first knowledge retrieval system built around movies I have watched in movie theatres since 2025.
+The Personal Movie Vault is a local-first knowledge retrieval system built around my thoughts of the movies I have watched in movie theatres since 2025.

 The project combines structured movie metadata with unstructured data including personal experiences and opinions.
 The system uses this information to support semantic search, and question answering through RAG.